 What is Depression?

 Depression is a serious mental health condition and one of the most common mental disorders.
 It is characterized by persistent feelings of sadness, hopelessness, and emptiness.
 It can interfere with everyday life and impact how you feel, think, and act.
-Symptoms vary in severity and can include changes in patterns, energy levels, concentration, and appetite.
+Symptoms vary in severity and can include changes in sleep patterns, energy levels, concentration, and appetite.

 Types of Depression